-In addition to the College's policy and administrative procedure on Sexual Misconduct, a copy of the Campus Sexual Assault Victim's Bill of Rights is included in Appendix F.
+In addition to the College's policy and administrative procedure on Sexual Misconduct, a copy of the Campus Sexual Assault Victim's Bill of Rights is included in Appendix H.

-The following policies and administrative procedures are related to campus Safety & Security and are provided in Appendix I. These are essential reading for all students and employees.
+The following policies and administrative procedure are related to campus Safety & Security and are provided in Appendix I. These are essential reading for all students and employees.

-- Anti-Bullying and Intimidation (Policy # 8110) - Conscientious Employee Protection (Whistle-blower, Policy # 7004) - Employee Conduct and Work Rules (Policy # 7065) - Harassment and Discrimination (Policy # 7003 - Minors on Campus (Policy # 7002) - Substance Abuse (Policy # 7041)
+Alcohol and Other Drugs (Policy # 7015) Anti-Bullying and Intimidation (Policy # 8003) Conscientious Employee Protection (Whistle-blower, Policy # 7017) Employee Conduct and Work Rules (Policy # 7009) Harassment and Discrimination (Policy # 7011) Interim Safety Suspension (Administrative Procedure # 8007.1) Minors on Campus (Policy # 2001)